tomeucapo/z80miniframe/README.md

 * Created RST $20 routine service to call firmware routines like VDP routines.

 ## Required tools
-This project uses ZMAC Z80 Assembler compiler and SREC utilities to concatenate hex files.
-And finally needs make or nmake to build project.
+This project uses ZMAC Z80 Macro assembler and LD80 Linker from http://48k.ca/zmac.html.
+And finally needs make or nmake or Make to build project.

 ## Build software
 ```